 This very old custom is familiar in only a few rural areas of SalzburgerLand.
 On the first Saturday of Advent, a painting of the Virgin Mary or statue of the Madonna, is taken from house to house.
 The roots of this tradition date back to the year 1780 and it is said that a visit not only brings blessings to the house, but also enhances fertility.

+A visit to the nativity scene is not just a pastime for children during the Advent period.
 The detailed replica of the birth of Christ is equally as fascinating for adults.
-Many families make a nativity scene as well as a Christmas wreath and many towns and villages have a nativity scene which is on display for the public.
-The Schloss Ritzen museum in Saalfelden is home to one of the largest nativity displays and the crib maker Xandi Schläffer (1899 – 1984) who was famous both near and far for his artistic nativity scenes.
+Many families make a nativity scene, as well as a Christmas wreath, and many towns and villages have a nativity scene that is on display for the public.
+The Schloss Ritzen museum in Saalfelden is home to one of the largest nativity displays, the collection of crib maker Xandi Schläffer (1899 – 1984), who was famous both near and far for his artistic nativity scenes.

 Before the family festivities begin, there is work to be finished on the farm.
 On 24th December, the farmer starts the annual process of sharpening all the farmhouse knives.
 If the job is not completed on this day, the farmer will take the knives to the local blacksmith.
 The Hüttschmiede Forge in Leogang dates back to 1599 and was re-opened a few years ago.
 Every year on the Friday before Christmas, the forge opens its gates for Bachlschneid and everyone who brings their knives to be sharpened will be offered Glühwein and Kletzenbrot.